 Exterior Treatment

 Treating the perimeter of your yard with a plant-based insecticide spray can help prevent an infestation.
-Our Yard Bug Spray kills on contact, but it also has repellent properties.
+Our Yard Bug Spray kills pests, and it also has repellent properties.
 Applying it to your yard can help create a barrier that deters pests from coming near your home.

 How to Get Rid of Stink Bugs